 There were fierce gusts all day.
 I took a long walk, starting just before sunset, and then returned to the boat for a shower.
 When I went to Pandelis for dinner, Katina told me that she had put aside a milokopi (μιλοκόπι - a flat fish) for me that was caught just a few hours ago.
 It was absolutely delicious, I only left the bones.

-The latest forecast still calls for a gale in the Sea of Ikaria but the conditions do not look bad for the Sea of Samos.
-I plan to make my passage back tomorrow unless the conditions change.
+The latest forecast still called for a gale in the Sea of Ikaria but the conditions did not look bad for the Sea of Samos.
+I planed to make my passage back tomorrow unless the conditions change.

 Monday August 17, 2009, Day 20

 I checked the weather.
 Sill a gale in the Sea of Ikaria but only a force 5 NW wind for the Sea of Samos, so I decided to go.
 Anticipating a good sail I uncovered the mainsail and set it on its second reef.